Meet Our Team & Leadership

 Free Time: There's such a thing as free time?
 I volunteer with 4-H, watch my kids play sports, love to mow my yard (really, I do) and there's a porch swing that calls me to slow down, take it all in, and to be thankful for the beauty of the world around us.

 Why I Work: Selfishly, I work to satisfy my desire to feel appreciated and valued.
 Instinctively, the agricultural community does this better than anyone.
 Every day I get to work with and for an organization that shares my deeply-rooted values and work to better the lives of farm families.

-Breanne Beisiegel, Operations & Communications Specialist
+Breanne Beisiegel, Development Specialist

 Home Grown: I grew up on the family farm in St. Clair County and spent most of my spare time at the neighbor's horse farm--riding, giving lessons and trial rides, and helping with chores.

 Free Time: Anything outdoors!
 I still love riding horses and regularly volunteer at a camp & retreat center in Washington County.
 I also enjoy spending time cooking, crafting, and hammocking.

 Why I Work: I believe in the future of ag.
 It's exciting to know that what we are doing today is planting a seed for tomorrow, whether it's a scholarship to an ag student or an Agriculture in the Classroom lesson to a 3rd grader from the city.
 We are reaching students of all ages and backgrounds with the common goal of agricultural education.